Knowledge base

 • Energy label A+++: houses with this label are almost energy neutral.
 That means they use less than 50 kWh per square meter per year.
 Here, solar energy and heat pumps, for example, are used, so you need almost no external energy.

 • Energy label A++++: this is the top.
-These homes, often 0-to-the-meter, generate as much energy as they consume.
+These houses, often 0-to-the-meter, generate as much energy as they consume.
 Think extra solar panels, smart energy storage and advanced insulation techniques.
 These homes are ready for a future without gas or other fossil fuels.

 Energy label B